 Special Euclidean group

-Problem: Show that the Lorentz transformation $W$ that keeps $k^{\mu}\equiv[1, 0, 0, 1]^T$ unchanged forms a two-dimensional Euclidean group SE(2).
+Problem: Show that the Lorentz transformation W that keeps k^{\mu}\equiv[1, 0, 0, 1]^T unchanged forms a two-dimensional Euclidean group SE(2).

 Solution:

-As shown in this post, the general solution of the Lorentz transformation $W$ that satisfies $W^{\mu}_{\,\,\,\,\nu}\,k^{\nu}=k^{\mu}$ can be parametrized in three parameters $\alpha,\beta,\theta$ as \begin{equation}W(\alpha, \beta, \theta)=\left[\begin{matrix} 1+(\alpha^2+\beta^2)/2 & -\alpha & -\beta & -(\alpha^2+\beta^2)/2 \\ -\alpha & 1 & 0 & \alpha \\ -\beta & 0 & 1 & \beta \\ (\alpha^2+\beta^2)/2 & -\alpha & -\beta & 1-(\alpha^2+\beta^2)/2 \end{matrix}\right]\left[\begin{matrix} 1 & & & \\ & \cos\theta & -\sin\theta & \\ & \sin\theta & \cos\theta & \\ & & & 1\end{matrix}\right]\,.\tag{1}\end{equation}
+As shown in this post, the general solution of the Lorentz transformation W that satisfies W^{\mu}_{\,\,\,\,\nu}\,k^{\nu}=k^{\mu} can be parametrized in three parameters \alpha,\beta,\theta as \begin{equation}W(\alpha, \beta, \theta)=\left[\begin{matrix} 1+(\alpha^2+\beta^2)/2 & -\alpha & -\beta & -(\alpha^2+\beta^2)/2 \\ -\alpha & 1 & 0 & \alpha \\ -\beta & 0 & 1 & \beta \\ (\alpha^2+\beta^2)/2 & -\alpha & -\beta & 1-(\alpha^2+\beta^2)/2 \end{matrix}\right]\left[\begin{matrix} 1 & & & \\ & \cos\theta & -\sin\theta & \\ & \sin\theta & \cos\theta & \\ & & & 1\end{matrix}\right]\,.\tag{1}\end{equation}

-To work out the Lie algebra, we expand $W(\alpha, \beta, \theta)$ in the first order of $\alpha, \beta, \theta$ as \begin{eqnarray}W(\alpha, \beta, \theta)&\approx&\left[\begin{matrix} 1 & -\alpha & -\beta & 0 \\ -\alpha & 1 & 0 & \alpha \\ -\beta & 0 & 1 & \beta \\ 0 & -\alpha & -\beta & 1 \end{matrix}\right]\left[\begin{matrix} 1 & & & \\ & 1 & -\theta & \\ & \theta & 1 & \\ & & & 1\end{matrix}\right]\approx \left[\begin{matrix} 1 & -\alpha & -\beta & 0 \\ -\alpha & 1 & -\theta & \alpha \\ -\beta & \theta & 1 & \beta \\ 0 & -\alpha & -\beta & 1 \end{matrix}\right]\\ \\&\equiv& I - i \alpha A -i\beta B - i\theta J\,,\end{eqnarray} where the generators are \begin{eqnarray}A\equiv\left[\begin{matrix} & -i & & \\ -i & & & i \\ & & & \\ & -i & & \end{matrix}\right]\,,\quad B\equiv\left[\begin{matrix} & & -i & \\ & & & \\ -i & & & i \\ & & -i & \end{matrix}\right]\,,\quad J\equiv\left[\begin{matrix} & & & \\ & & -i & \\ & i & & \\ & & & \end{matrix}\right] \,.\tag{2}\end{eqnarray} The generator $J$ represents a rotation of the x-y plane, which is obvious that keeps $[1, 0, 0, 1]^T$ unchanged.
-In contrast, the generators $A$ and $B$ are less obvious: $A$ represents a boost along x-direction plus a rotation of the x-z plane; $B$ represents a boost along y-direction plus a rotation of the y-z plane.
+To work out the Lie algebra, we expand W(\alpha, \beta, \theta) in the first order of \alpha, \beta, \theta as \begin{eqnarray}W(\alpha, \beta, \theta)&\approx&\left[\begin{matrix} 1 & -\alpha & -\beta & 0 \\ -\alpha & 1 & 0 & \alpha \\ -\beta & 0 & 1 & \beta \\ 0 & -\alpha & -\beta & 1 \end{matrix}\right]\left[\begin{matrix} 1 & & & \\ & 1 & -\theta & \\ & \theta & 1 & \\ & & & 1\end{matrix}\right]\approx \left[\begin{matrix} 1 & -\alpha & -\beta & 0 \\ -\alpha & 1 & -\theta & \alpha \\ -\beta & \theta & 1 & \beta \\ 0 & -\alpha & -\beta & 1 \end{matrix}\right]\\ \\&\equiv& I - i \alpha A -i\beta B - i\theta J\,,\end{eqnarray} where the generators are \begin{eqnarray}A\equiv\left[\begin{matrix} & -i & & \\ -i & & & i \\ & & & \\ & -i & & \end{matrix}\right]\,,\quad B\equiv\left[\begin{matrix} & & -i & \\ & & & \\ -i & & & i \\ & & -i & \end{matrix}\right]\,,\quad J\equiv\left[\begin{matrix} & & & \\ & & -i & \\ & i & & \\ & & & \end{matrix}\right] \,.\tag{2}\end{eqnarray} The generator J represents a rotation of the x-y plane, which is obvious that keeps [1, 0, 0, 1]^T unchanged.
+In contrast, the generators A and B are less obvious: A represents a boost along x-direction plus a rotation of the x-z plane; B represents a boost along y-direction plus a rotation of the y-z plane.

 With the explicit matrix forms (2), one can verify that \begin{equation}[A,\,B] = 0\,,\quad [J,\,A]=i\,B\,,\quad [J,\,B]=-i\,A\,.\tag{3} \end{equation} As we will see below, the commutation relations (3) are exactly the Lie algebra of two-dimensional special Euclidean group SE(2).